Markets in Marbella | A Complete Guide to Local Street Shopping

 - Late morning to closing (11:30 AM-2 PM): Potential for bargains as vendors prepare to close

-During summer months, earlier visits are recommended to avoid the intense midday heat.
-Markets are noticeably more crowded during tourist high season (June-September).
+During the summer months, earlier visits are recommended to avoid the intense midday heat.
+Markets are noticeably more crowded during the tourist high season (June-September).

 Bargaining Etiquette